liferay-search/liferay-docs/en/developer/customization/articles/100-troubleshooting-customizations/jsp-fragments.markdown

 | last resort.

 The fragment module must specify the exact version of the host module.
 A
-@product@ upgrade might have changed some JSPs in the host module, prompting a version update.
+@sharepoint@ upgrade might have changed some JSPs in the host module, prompting a version update.
 If this occurs, check that your JSP customizations are compatible with the updated host JSPs and then update your fragment module's targeted version to match the host module.